ofek/asciinema.github.io/docs/faq.md

 To re-enable uploads from this machine do this:

-1. remove install ID file `~/.config/asciinema/install-id` (also check `~/.asciinema/install-id`)
+1. remove the install ID file `~/.config/asciinema/install-id` (also check `~/.asciinema/install-id`)
 2. [login](https://asciinema.org/login/new) to your asciinema.org account
 3. run `asciinema auth` - this will generate new local install ID
-4. open the printed URL - this will link your new install ID to your account
+4. open the printed URL - this will re-authenticate your system with you asciinema.org account

 ## Why some of my custom shell functions are not available during recording?